+Replication closeness evaluation

+We provided details on the classification of the replications of each study using the criteria by LeBel et al., (2018) criteria in Table 10 below (see section “replication closeness evaluation” in the supplementary).
+We summarized the replication as a close replication.

 Data analysis strategy

 Replication: As in the original

-We examined the post-hoc analyses of a two-way ANOVA test to mirror the t-test condition comparisons in Studies 1, 2, 4, and 5.
+We examined the main effect of two-way ANOVA tests for the replication DVs, which were stated as “Replication” in Table 3, to mirror the t-test condition comparisons in Studies 1, 2, 4, and 5 - Hours DV for Study 1, Likelihood DV for Study 2, and Pay DV for Studies 4 and 5.
+Replication findings evaluations will be according to these DVs.

 Extensions

 We then examined the two-way ANOVA to test for interactions between affection and purchasing versus claiming.
-We tested the predictions regarding the extensions by examining the post-hoc analyses of a two-way ANOVA test for the extension DVs in Studies 1, 2, 4, and 5.
+We tested the predictions regarding the extensions by examining the main effect two-way ANOVA tests for the extension DVs, which were stated as “Extension” in Table 3, in Studies 1, 2, 4, and 5.

 To test whether there were any variations in the effect between the different scenarios/studies, we conducted a three-way ANOVA and examined the three-way interaction between affection, purchasing versus claiming, and study scenario.

+Floor and Ceiling Effect, and Sensitivity of DVs

+To probe the floor and ceiling effects, we analyzed the distribution of the DVs' data to identify any potential floor or ceiling effects.
+We calculated the percentage of participants who scored at the minimum (floor) or maximum (ceiling) levels of the scale for each scenario.
+If more than 15% of the participants were at the extreme ends of the scale, it might have indicated the presence of floor or ceiling effects.
+On the other hand, to assess the sensitivity of the DVs, we performed t-tests to determine whether there are differences in the responses between different groups or conditions, such as the baseline (low affect) conditions for the $200 vase and the $100 items.
+If there were no differences, it might have suggested that the DVs were not sensitive enough to detect the impact of the manipulation.

 Outliers and exclusions

 We pre-register that in case we fail to find support for the core hypotheses in our replication of the target article, we will then supplement our analyses with rerunning the analyses with outlier exclusion and strict alpha to account for multiple analyses (alpha = .005): We would detect and exclude the (univariate) outliers by using the Median Absolute Deviation (MAD), with a cutoff of 3 standard deviations plus or minus the mean.
 In such a case we will report findings of both before and after exclusions, and document differences in the findings.